iiitv/iiitv.github.com/README.md

 #### How to install Ruby
 * Follow the steps given by [Ruby](https://www.ruby-lang.org/en/documentation/installation/).
 ###### Or if you are using apt (Debian or Ubuntu)
 * Debian GNU/Linux and Ubuntu use the apt package manager.
-You can use it like this:
+You can use it like this
 ```
  sudo apt-get install ruby-full
  ```